 Right now, if someone wants to review a case from two years ago, it would take the clerk a long period of time (days or weeks) to retrieve the record.
 Will the record be available electronically in the new system and even though the record would be aged, might the opportunity exist to pull it electronically?

 It is unlikely that old case files will be scanned due to the relatively low demand for such cases and the cost associated with scanning and indexing all closed cases.
-However, a record requested for review may be retrieved, scanned, and made available electronically.
+However, previously filed documents, i.e., pending or reopened, will be scanned and made electronic at the discretion of the courts (See Rule 20-102).

 How would an attorney sign a motion?

-Several local courts currently exchange information with sheriff’s offices.
-The Judiciary plans to keep those exchanges active from Day 1, as well as develop capabilities that will allow other sheriff’s offices to retrieve data from the Judiciary as those sheriff’s offices build the capability to capture and manage that data.
+Several local courts currently exchange information with sheriffs’ offices.
+The Judiciary plans to keep those exchanges active from day one, as well as develop capabilities that will allow other sheriffs’ offices to retrieve data from the Judiciary as those offices build the capability to capture and manage that data.

 Who is overseeing the project?

-The project is being overseen by Chief Judge Bell and the Judiciary's Technology Oversight Board.
+The project is being overseen by Chief Judge Barbera and the Judiciary's Technology Oversight Board.
 From a tactical perspective, the project is being managed by the Administrative Office of the Courts.

 How are you planning to deal with redacting and confidentiality?